om2-ws22/website/docs/programming-toolkit.md

 <!--
-After you have installed Anaconda, open the "Anaconda Navigator" programm (if you see a pop-up with information about a new version of the Navigator, don't update it now):
+After you have installed Anaconda, open the "Anaconda Navigator" program (if you see a pop-up with information about a new version of the Navigator, don't update it now):

 1. Click on the tab `Environments` at the left of the menu
 2. Select the green button next to the `base (root)` environment